Organisation process for the 6th session of the Road Safety Directorate (DSR) Call for Research projects :

 4. Deadline for the submission of applications

-Submission files must be received no later than April 12 at 5 p.m.
+Submission files had to be received no later than April 12 at 5 p.m.
 (Paris time).
+The 2023 Call for Research projects is closed.

 5. How to apply